Stokes flow around two unequal cylinders: A complex variable approach: Discussion

-Although our analysis was focussed on two infinitely long cylinders, we think it would be interesting to tackle the more realistic case of finite cylinders for which slender body theory could be applied \citep{de1973low,batchelor1970slender}.
-It would also be interesting to try the harder problem of non circular cylinders, say if they had some surface roughness.
-Directly solving this problem would be quite challenging, however if the surface roughness was sufficiently small then the corrections to the drag could be calculated perturbatively using the reciprocal theorem of low Reynolds number hydrodynamics \cite{masoud2019reciprocal,joseph1973domain}.
+Although our analysis focused on two-dimensional flow corresponding to infinitely long cylinders, we would be interesting to tackle the more realistic problem of a finite cylinder.
+This could be attacked with slender body theory \citep{de1973low,batchelor1970slender}, and it would be useful to see how our results compare.
+Another modification would be a non-circular cylinder, or if it had some surface roughness.
+A direct solution of these problems would be challenging, however it could be solved perturbatively if the roughness was small.
+Moreover, the correction to the drag could be determined using the Reciprocal theorem using only the results here \cite{masoud2019reciprocal,joseph1973domain}.

+As done by Crowdy \cite{crowdy2011treadmilling}, these solutions could also be combined with the reciprocal theorem to study the hydrodynamic interactions of two-dimensional squirming swimmers.
+In fact, during the reviewing process of this paper we were made aware of related work that appeared unpublished in a PhD thesis on two-dimensional swimmers \cite{warwick87268}.
+There are similarities between that work and ours, namely, they also found the Goursat functions for non-touching cylinders.
+However, no comment was made about the touching limit, and there was no mention was made of topological defects in the velocity field.